PSALM 84.5-7 (NIV)

 - Regardless of faith adherence or background, everybody is somewhere on a heart-pilgrimage.
 The heart-pilgrimage ought ideally to lead a person to “appear before God in Zion.”

-I hope and pray that through the Pilgrimage, I–and others on this journey–may cooperate with the Holy Spirit to facilitate people’s spiritual transitions, so that ultimately they stay on the Way and arrive at the true Destination, too.
+I hope and pray that through the Pilgrimage, I–and others on this journey–may cooperate with the Holy Spirit to facilitate people’s spiritual transitions, so that ultimately we stay on the Way and arrive at the true Destination, too.